jenkinsci/pipeline-plugin/step-api/README.md

-# Writing Workflow steps
+# Writing Pipeline steps

-Plugins can implement custom Workflow steps with specialized behavior by adding a dependency on `workflow-step-api`.
+Plugins can implement custom Pipeline steps with specialized behavior by adding a dependency on `workflow-step-api`.
-Remember to ensure that your baseline Jenkins version is at least as new as that required by the version of Workflow you are depending on.
+Remember to ensure that your baseline Jenkins version is at least as new as that required by the version of Pipeline you are depending on.
 (The [changelog](../CHANGES.md) notes these baselines.)

 ## Creating a basic synchronous step

-When a Workflow step does something quick and nonblocking, you can make a “synchronous” step.
+When a Pipeline step does something quick and nonblocking, you can make a “synchronous” step.
 The Groovy execution waits for it to finish.

 Extend `AbstractStepImpl`.